FAQs

 • Products, which are completely free of plastics or which have a plastic free packaging or content and which have passed the laboratory test successfully.
 The flustix RECYCLED trustmark certifies products, components and raw materials that contain recycled plastics or are made completely of them. flustix RECYCLED is issued on the basis of a certification program by our partner DIN CERTCO.
 Here, an audit process forms the basis for a successful certification.
 These products are certified with flustix:

-• The four different flustix PLASTIC FREE trustmarks distinguish products that do not contain any plastic in the overall product, in the packaging and / or in the product / content, and thus offer consumers security when shopping.
-Contamination of the products by environmental influences or during the manufacturing process as well as residues that are sometimes technically unavoidable can not be completely ruled out.
-For more information, see the “definition of plastic free”.
-Consumer demand is intended to encourage companies to use plastic – a valuable material – sustainably in both the development and manufacture of goods and / or to replace it with ecologically sensible alternatives. in order to avoid plastic waste worldwide.
+• The four different flustix PLASTIC-FREE seals distinguish products that do not contain plastic in the entire product, in the packaging and/or product/contents, thus offering consumers security when purchasing.
+Contamination of the products due to environmental influences or during the manufacturing process, as well as residues that are sometimes technically unavoidable, cannot be completely ruled out.
+Consumer demand should encourage companies to use the valuable material plastic sustainably in the design and production of goods and/or to replace it with ecologically sensible alternatives – in order to avoid plastic waste worldwide.

 • All over.
 The products certified by flustix are sold online and offline through all official sales channels.
 The flustix RECYCLED mark is also suitable in the B2B area.
 For example, suppliers of recycled plastic or semi-finished products with recycled material have their goods certified in order to make the origin and the type of recyclate (PCR / PIR / MIX) transparent to their customers.